magnuskiro/magnuskiro.github.com/mgmt.md

-# Leadership and management category of blig posts
+# Leadership and management category of blog posts

 Category to discuss and ramble about all leadership aspects.
 Such as style, communication, skills, networking etc.